grafana/loki/docs/sources/operations/storage/wal.md

 Note: the Prometheus metric `loki_ingester_wal_disk_full_failures_total` can be used to track and alert when this happens.

+### Backpressure

+The WAL also includes a backpressure mechanism to allow a large WAL to be replayed within a smaller memory bound.
+This is helpful after bad scenarios (i.e. an outage) when a WAL has grown past the point it may be recovered in memory.
+In this case, the ingester will track the amount of data being replayed and once it's passed the `ingester.wal-replay-memory-ceiling` threshold, will flush to storage.
+When this happens, it's likely that Loki's attempt to deduplicate chunks via content addressable storage will suffer.
+We deemed this efficiency loss an acceptable tradeoff considering how it simplifies operation and that it should not occur during regular operation (rollouts, rescheduling) where the WAL can be replayed without triggering this threshold.

 ### Metrics

 ## Changes to deployment